mre/oxitrack/README.md

 cargo install oxitraffic --locked
 ```

-Make sure to provide the environment variable `OXITRAFFIC_DATA_DIR` when using the binary directly.
+Make sure to provide the environment variable `OXITRAFFIC_CONFIG_FILE` when using the binary directly (see the configuration section below).

 ### Database